EcoJulia/Microbiome.jl/docs/src/abundances.md

 ## Working with microbial abundances

-The `AbundanceTable` type is treated like a 2D array where columns are samples and rows are features (eg species).
-Sample and feature names are also stored, and there's a convenience function if you want to convert a `DataFrame` to an `AbundanceTable`, assuming the first column contains feature names:
+Tables of abundances are based off `ComMatrix` types from SpatialEcology.jl, where columns are samples and rows are features (eg species).
+Sample and feature names are also stored, and there's a convenience function if you want to convert a `DataFrame` to a `ComMatrix`, assuming the first column contains feature
+names:

 ```julia
 julia> using Microbiome